melvinmt/TPStateMachine/README.md

   func insertUser(user:User) {
     state.insertItem(user, atIndex: 0) { // -> calls insertItemsAtIndexPaths()
-      // This is a callback to do something after items are inserted.
+      // This is an optional callback to do something after items are inserted.
     }
   }